Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Background reduction

-These plots indicate that the signal samples are heavily contaminated by background events across the entire dimuon invariant mass range.
-Consequently, as will be discussed in the next paragraph, it is essential to implement stricter criteria to effectively distinguish the signals from Standard Model backgrounds.
+The invariant mass plots shown in Figure \ref{figure:fig3} and the $\cos\theta_{CS}$ distribution in Figure \ref{costhetaBeforecuts} reveal that the signal samples are significantly mixed with background events throughout the entire dimuon invariant mass range.
+Therefore, it is crucial to adopt more stringent methods and criteria to differentiate the signals from the standard model backgrounds effectively.